DIY Gates for Goat Shed

-Building the DIY gates that go along the front of the DIY GOAT HOUSE is pretty simple but they look so good!
+Building the DIY gates that go along the front of the DIY GOAT SHED is pretty simple but they look so good!
 Simple straightforward gates that will keep your wild goats restrained!
 Lol!

 As I mentioned before, I was planning on only having the two white gates and leaving the milk stand open, but GOATS!
 LOL!
 They all want the treats in the milk bucket so I had to add gates so I wasn’t fighting goats off while trying to milk!
 So if you were wondering why the two different colors of gates on the goat house, that is the reason!